top of page

 Soccer Collie - a Better Than Fetch™ Herding Game

 Our pioneer Better Than Fetch™ herding game taps into your Border Collie’s or herding dog’s natural talent to stalk, flank, and block.
 Rooted in the core philosophy behind Better Than Fetch™, this game offers a close alternative to traditional sheepherding — one that gives your dog a structured job and aligns with their instinct to control movement, just like a true working sheepdog.
-The foundations were loosely inspired by Kay Laurence but significantly developed, refined, and perfected through our own extensive hands-on experience.
+With our own dogs, we've significantly developed, refined, and perfected through our own extensive hands-on experience into a repeatable system.

 Goalie Dog - a Better Than Fetch™ Herding Game